This concerns neither food nor hamburgers. Sorry. Hit the food category of this blog for that sort of stuff.

 make you money improve the experience of your visitors.

 Dan Dreifort helps organizations rank better in Google for searches that matter.
 He also helps them convert more website visitors into customers.
 The SEO-UX one-two knockout punch.
-(Speaking of, he’s soon replacing the hamburger on that SEO site with a bottom-of-screen tabbed nav-bar.)
+(Speaking of, he’s soon replacing the hamburger on that SEO site with a top-of-screen tabbed nav-bar.)
 When he’s not doing that, he makes music, battles cats, nudges campaign finance reform along, and watches crappy films with his hot triathaloner doctor-wife.
 Weird fact: He knows of a site with TWO, overlapping hamburger menus but he can’t seem to convince them to ditch one.